smok-serwis/smok-client/docs/how-to-start.rst

 Nearly all of the callbacks that you provide will be called in the context of one of aforementioned threads.
 It will be documented which thread calls your callback.

+All metadata calls are blocking so far.
+Metadata is best utilized when there's an Internet uplink.
+It is not advised, due to performance reasons, to use it locally.

 List of basic classes
 =====================